 DataNucleus allows you to utilise a connection pool using HikariCP to efficiently manage the connections to the datastore.
 HikariCP is a third-party library providing connection pooling.
-This is accessed by specifying the persistence property datanucleus.connectionPoolingType.
-To utilise this connection pooling we do this
+This is accessed by specifying the persistence property datanucleus.connectionPoolingType to HikariCP in your persistence.xml.